shardsofblue/homelessness-across-us/README.md

+    ## Warning: package 'kableExtra' was built under R version 3.5.2

 Homelessness Across the U.S.
 ============================

-Data work for UMD’s Howard Center for Investigative Journalism, fall 2019.
+Data work for UMD's Howard Center for Investigative Journalism, fall 2019.

-*Created by Roxanne Ready
+*Created by Roxanne Ready (<http://roxanneready.com>)*
-(<a href="http://roxanneready.com" class="uri">http://roxanneready.com</a>)*

 *Reporter: Roxanne Ready*

 Project goal
 ------------

-This work was completed for UMD’s Howard Center for Investigative Journalism as part of a large, collaborative project about the criminalization of homelessness in Baltimore and across the U.S.
+This work was completed for UMD's Howard Center for Investigative Journalism as part of a large, collaborative project about the criminalization of homelessness in Baltimore and across the U.S.

 Project notes
 -------------